marcioromualdo/cache-control/readme.md

         Attributes:
             - the attribute "src" is required
             - the attribute "type" is optional, default: text/javascript
+            - the attribute "charset" is optional
+            - the attribute "defer" is optional, default: false
-            - the attribute "charset" is optional, default: UTF-8
+            - the attribute "async" is optional, default: false
 ```
     - tag css:
 ```